nawsher/nawsher.github.io/about.md

 *Gearbox* assembles the logs of Nawsher, a Fintech enthusist!

-With 13+ years’ experience as ICT professional, Nawsher has been successfully bridging the gap between business and technology.
-With a strong track record in technical product management, solution design and integration, business requirement analysis, project management, and service operations; Nawsher has consistently excelled in technology roadmapping for strategy development, innovation and competitive technical intelligence in the FinTech, Mobile Money and M-Commerce space.
+13+ years’ experience as ICT professional, successfully bridging the gap between business and technology.
+With a strong record as Product Owner, Business Analyst, Solution Architect, Program/Project Manager and Service Delivery Manager; Nawsher has consistently excelled in Transformation projects including technology roadmapping for strategy development, innovation and competitive technical intelligence in Banking, Payments and Digital Financial Products space.

 ### More